Skip to content

 London · UK-wide · WC2A 2LL Reg 1090781 Registered charity Official website Charity Commission register

-SUPPORT THROUGH COURT is a registered charity (no. 1090781) working in community across the United Kingdom.
+Support Through Court is a registered charity (no. 1090781) working in community across the United Kingdom.
 Its latest Charity Commission filing directs 62% of spending to charitable activities, holding roughly 4 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-SUPPORT THROUGH COURT has a Clarity Score of 80 out of 100 on CharityCompare (3 stars, Good).
+Support Through Court has a Clarity Score of 79 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1090781.
 Status: Registered.
 Primary cause area: Community.
-Latest accounts year 2021: total income £1.6m, with 62% of expenditure on charitable activities.
+Latest accounts year 2025: total income £1.4m, with 62% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 4 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .